 3. Spot wallabies at sunrise

-Cape Hillsborough beach is also known as Cape Hillsborough Kangaroos Beach but you're actually a bit more likely to see wallabies there than kangaroos – although they sometimes come and visit too.
-Both species come to feed on the seaweed and other things that wash ashore during the night.
+Cape Hillsborough Beach is also known as Cape Hillsborough Kangaroos Beach, but you're more likely to see agile wallabies there than kangaroos – although they sometimes come and visit too.
+Both species feed on the seaweed and other things that wash ashore at night.

 She was also the only one who could feed the wallabies.
-I was a bit surprised that she did this because, while she explained she was only giving them things that are part of their natural diet, it conflicted a bit with her saying that they want to keep these animals wild.
+I was surprised that she did this because, while she explained she was only giving them things that are part of their natural diet, it conflicted with her saying that they want to keep these animals wild.

 We spent a little less than an hour on the beach.
-My photos of the experience aren't the best as I only had my phone with me and also wanted to savor the moment more than capture it.
+My photos of the experience could be better as I only had my phone with me and also wanted to savor the moment more than capture it.

 Good to know:

-When we checked in at the Cape Hillsborough Nature Tourist Park, the lady at the reception told us what time we'd have to get up to see the wallabies.
-Of course, the animals don't set their clock but they tend to get to the beach as soon as there's a little bit of light.
+When we checked in at the Cape Hillsborough Nature Tourist Park, the receptionist told us when we'd have to get up to see the wallabies.
+Of course, the animals don't set their clock, but they tend to get to the beach as soon as there's a little bit of light.
 In June, that was at 6 a.m.

-It's also possible to book a “sunrise with the wallabies tour”.
-The only difference between the tour and going to the beach on your own that I noticed is that the our people get a headset in which they receive information.
-I'm not sure there was a tour going on the morning we were there as the ranger present just talked alout from everyone.
+Booking a “sunrise with the wallabies tour” is also possible.
+The only difference between the tour and going to the beach on your own that I noticed is that our people get a headset in which they receive information.
+I don't know if there was a tour on in the morning when we were there, as the ranger present just spoke to everyone.

 4. Relax at the beach

 I already mentioned the beach a few times.
-Well, aside from spotting wallabies there at sunset, it's also a great place to go for a relaxing stroll or to put your towel down and relax a bit.
+Aside from spotting wallabies at sunset, it's also a great place for a relaxing stroll or to put your towel down and chill out.

 When you do, make sure to keep an eye on the sand.
-When we were there, the entire beach was dotted with tiny holes made by some kind of crab.
-Sometimes, you'd suddenly see one running sideways along the beach. it was pretty funny.
+The entire beach was dotted with tiny holes made by some kind of crab when we were there.
+Sometimes, you'd suddenly see one running sideways along the coast.
+It was pretty funny.

-Apparently, you can sometimes also spot coral when the tide is low but we didn't read about that until after our visit and so we didn't look for it.
+Apparently, you can sometimes also spot coral when the tide is low, but we didn't read about that until after our visit, so we didn't look for it.

 5. Go fishing

-You can even go fishing at Cape Hillsborough beach!
-We saw some people doing just that from the rocky outcrops at Wedge Island when we came back from our hike to Andrews Point.
+You can even do a Cape Hillsborough fishing trip!
+We saw some people doing just that from the rocky headlands at Wedge Island when we returned from our hike to Andrews Point.
 You can also fish from the beach.

 This is the only thing I had planned at Cape Hillsborough that we didn't end up doing simply because we weren't really in the mood for food and drinks when we left the campsite – I know, it's rare, but it does happen :D